iotaledger/iota-wiki/tutorials/single-page-tutorials/nested-nfts-with-wallet-lib.md

-# Create nested NFT's with the Wallet Library
+# Create nested NFTs with the Wallet Library

-In this tutorial you will create two NFT's on the Shimmer testnet.
-In order to illustrate the concept of nested NFT's, meaning a NFT owns another NFT, you will send the second NFT to the address of the first NFT.
-So instead of just holding a bunch of NFT's on one user address without any affiliation, this functionality allows the user to represent hierarchies and dependencies between NFT's.
+In this tutorial you will create two NFTs on the Shimmer testnet.
+In order to illustrate the concept of nested NFTs, meaning a NFT owns another NFT, you will send the second NFT to the address of the first NFT.
+So instead of just holding a bunch of NFTs on one user address without any affiliation, this functionality allows the user to represent hierarchies and dependencies between NFTs.

 ## User Story

-- An in-game avatar is represented as a NFT and holds several in-game items, which themselves are represented as NFT's as well
+- An in-game avatar is represented as a NFT and holds several in-game items, which themselves are represented as NFTs as well
-- The avatar NFT owns the item NFT's wo the hierarchies and dependencies for the game are reperesented directly on-chain
+- The avatar NFT owns the item NFTs wo the hierarchies and dependencies for the game are reperesented directly on-chain

+**ToDo:** Polish User Story
+**ToDo:** Add Visuals of Warrior Avatar and different Items

 ## Prerequisites